Updated: May 21, 2021

 Form DS-2019 (for J1 students) the original-signed hard copy DS-2019 is required for visa interviews and entry to the U.S. ISSS will send Form DS-2019 to the mailing address on file via express mail.

 For updates on travel restrictions and waivers, visa services and other immigration updates, please go to https://isss.uoregon.edu/international-news-updates-and-faqs-0

 Arrival and CDC Guidelines for Incoming Travelers

-You can legally enter the U.S. up to 30 days before the program start date on your I-20, not before.
-The earliest admission date to the U.S. is printed on your I-20.
+The earliest you can enter the U.S. is up to 30 days before the program start date on your I-20 or DS-2019.

 Moving into On-Campus Housing